Native gardening 101

 Protect native biodiversity by greening your garden

 By introducing native plants and some strategic design features to your garden, you can provide patches of natural habitat for many species.
-A well-designed backyard can offer birds and pollinators like butterflies more living space, feeding opportunities and the safety of cover from predators.
+A well-designed backyard offers birds and pollinators — like butterflies — more living space, feeding opportunities and cover from predators.

 By enhancing and restoring natural elements in your garden, you'll make the urban landscape more wildlife-friendly.

 Shield fern and fringed dicentra (Photo by NCC)

 Before you start, find out what kind of soils and natural plant communities once existed in your area.
 This will give you a better idea of the types of native plants that should thrive in your garden.
 There are a number of good websites to help you identify native plants in your area.